Public-Health-Scotland/delayed-discharges-monthly-archived/README.md

 * Create pull request for another analyst to review changes
 * Once changes have been approved, merge the branch into the master and delete
 * If no more changes are required, pull the updated master branch into the **master folder**

-### Running the code

-* In the master folder, open up `x.R`, highlight the entire script and run
-* Check for any errors and investigate if necessary
-* Check the output in data/output looks as it should
-* In the master folder, open up `y.R`, highlight the entire script and run
-* As above, check for any errors and look at the output to see if it looks as it should do

-The raw output files (csv datafiles, basefiles) all have the publication date in the name, so there is no need to archive as each time the process is re-run, new files will be created.
-The only files which do get overwritten are the publication document files, but these are copied over to the publication folder as part of the normal publication process so are already archived.